FirelightWP/easy-fancybox/readme.txt

 == Description ==

-No options to be set.
 No new configuration pages.
-It just gives you FancyBox-in-a-Box for all links to images (.jpg/.bmp/.gif/.png) _and_ Flash movie (.swf) files _and_ Youtube / Vimeo movies _and_ WordPress Galleries.
-Easy FancyBox uses the packed FancyBox jQuery extension, is WP 3.0 Multi-Site compatible and supports iFrame and Flash movies -including YouTube and others- in an overlay.
+It just gives you FancyBox-in-a-Box for all links to images (.jpg/.bmp/.gif/.png) _and_ WordPress Galleries _and_ (after enabling the options) for Flash movie (.swf) files _and_ Youtube / Vimeo movies _and_ iFrames _and_ PDF documents!
+Easy FancyBox uses the packed FancyBox jQuery extension and is WP 3.0 Multi-Site compatible.

 See [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) for an impression on how images and YouTube movies will be presented on your site as soon as you have installed and (network) activated this simple plugin.